 True sexual dysfunctions are very rare.
-The word ‘dysfunction’ implies that something is not working properly.
-To define ‘dysfunctional’ we must also know what is ‘normal’.
-But we also need to be explicit about whether we are talking about reproductive function, orgasm or emotional pleasure.
+The word dysfunction implies that something is not working properly.
+To define dysfunctional we need to know what normal functioning is.
+We also need to be explicit about whether we are talking about reproductive function, orgasm or emotional pleasure.

-A woman may feel miserable if she cannot conceive but sexual dysfunction tends to focus on pleasure rather than reproduction function.
+A woman may feel miserable if she cannot conceive but sexual dysfunction tends to focus on orgasm rather than reproductive capability.
 Certainly, male dysfunction does not relate to whether a man can impregnate a woman.
-A man feels miserable when he cannot get an erection, which is a prerequisite for a man to engage in any kind of sexual activity.
+A man feels life is hardly worth living if he cannot get an erection, which is a prerequisite for a man to engage in any kind of sexual activity.

 Intercourse is a mating act.
 As long as a man can ejaculate into a vagina he has succeeded.
 Telling a man he is also supposed to thereby cause a woman to orgasm only leads him to feel inadequate when it doesn’t happen.
 Women’s demands for equality and men’s motivation to please women puts the responsibility for female orgasm on men.
 Given female apathy towards sex, some men worry that their penis isn’t big enough or that they can’t maintain an erection for long enough to simulate a woman to orgasm.

 Women who never experience orgasm can claim to orgasm every which way as men would like to believe.
-There is only an upside for them because they have no idea how women truly orgasm.
-Most women never experience orgasm, so they have nothing to miss and nothing to prove.
+Men believe almost anything they are told about female orgasm because they have no idea how women truly orgasm.
+Most women never experience orgasm, so they have nothing to miss.

 The way sex is portrayed in the media and in films often provides us with a base of comparison that is not always realistic for the individual.
 (Andrea Burri 2012)